shekratul10/EEProject/README.md

 - [ ] Review the combined written report for final adjustments
 - [ ] Submit the final written report

-Here are some suggestions to make writing the written report easier
-- We are required to reference using the IEEE standard, which is similar to Vancouver style referencing, this document provides an extensive guide on how to use this type of referencing: [Vancouver_condensed_guide_2020.pdf](https://github.com/shekratul10/EEProject/files/8809458/Vancouver_condensed_guide_2020.pdf)
-- **Record all** (circuit) design ideas and changes as this will make the written report easier as you show refinements to your design.
-- **Backup** your written report either by onedrive or outlook!
-- Use the heading formatting in word since this will make it easier to navigate through the whole report and makes it easier for combining the individual reports together.

 ## Useful information
 Mineral properties: